nabinTmg/nabinTmg/README.md

 ## I'm a Developer, Student, and Hardworker!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m Currently Working on My Portfolio and Learning React Js
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m Looking to Collaborate With other Content Creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: To Get My First Job as a Front-End Developer, Work Hard and Learn More
+- 🥅 I'm More Focusing on Career and Entry-Level Front-End Developer Job
+- 🥅 I'm a Graduate Student of [yearup] Greater Boston Where I Studied Software Quality Assurance (QA) and Earned an Internship at Harvard Business School Executive Education.
-- ⚡ Fun fact: I play soccer and my favorite Plyer is Crisiano Ronaldo becasue he is diffrent
+- ⚡ Fun fact: I Play Soccer and My Favorite Plyer is Cristiano Ronaldo Because He is Different

 ### Connect with me: